How Are We Doing?

 - Pet travel in the European Union (EU)

-- Extensive information for pet owners about pet travel
+- Extensive information for pet parents about pet travel

 - Companies specializing in international pet transportation (licensed and inspected by the USDA/APHIS Animal Care Unit) are listed on the International Airline Transporation Association (IATA) website